Skip to Content

 You can pick up the Appalachian Trail in both parks.
 In Shenandoah it parallels the road for long stretches.
 It sits further from the Blue Ridge Parkway but crosses it a few times.

-crabtree falls in virginia's blue ridge mountains.
+Crabtree falls in virginia's blue ridge mountains.

 As you make your way through the parks keep an out for the trails to Doyles River Fallsin Shenandoah, and for Crabtree, Statons Creek and Panther Falls along the Blue Ridge.